-Whether you're taking a student to university, visiting a DIY store or going on a road trip, packing a lot into a small space can be a challenge.
+Whether you're taking a student to university, visiting a DIY store or going on a road trip, loading a large number of items into your car can be challenging.

 Stuff sliding around or tipping when you brake or turn can be dangerously distracting: